KeithC113/flightdataapi/README.md

-# Flight data API | Keith Campbell | 14 April 2021
+# Flight data API | Keith Campbell | 19 April 2021

-## API written to extract data from xml file, create SQL table then query it.
+## API written to extract data from xml file, convert to JSON then load information via a UI.

 # Getting Started with Create React App